 Students will read a variety of stories and poems tied to the land, will do hands on activities as part of a field project, and lead a teaching presentation.
 This course seeks to introduce students to environmental issues, concerns, and theories through a seminar-style format of discussion and debate.
 Core outcomes met: CI, W, GA.
-Prerequisites: ENGL 101.
+Prerequisites: ENGL 101 with a C or above.

-Survey of British Literature I
+Survey of British Literature I 3 credits